georgestein/limlam_mocker/README.md

 ```

 ## TO ADD YOUR OWN HALO CATALOGUE:
-copy the example in src/load_halos.py
+use the template in load_halos.py

 This code was written by George Stein    - gstein@cita.utoronto.ca
     with many additions by Dongwoo Chung - dongwooc@stanford.edu